Vocabulary for Cancer Research

 NCI Protégé is the primary EVS editing software application.
 It is based on Stanford University's open-source Protégé tool.
 NCI developed Protégé plug-ins to meet EVS requirements and business rules, then contributed the code back to the community to further foster Protégé adoption.

-For a full list of tools and downloads, visit the EVS website.
+You can find a full list of tools and downloads on the EVS website.

 The EVS Wiki provides a greater level of technical detail about terminology tools and resources.